 the production decline rate of an oil or gas field after all measures have been taken to maximise production.
 It is the aggregation of all the production increases and declines of new and mature oil or gas fields in a particular region.

 nominal oil expenditures (demand multiplied by the crude price) divided by nominal GDP.
 This is a proxy of how much any given economy spends on its oil needs in a given year.
-Typically, the global oil burden hovers around 2% of GDP – excepting during oil price shocks, most recently in 2008, and perhaps in 2011 as well, if prices continue to rise.
+Typically, the global oil burden hovers around 2% of GDP – excepting during oil price shocks, e.g. in 2008.
 In other words, the oil burden is one leading indicator of potential economic trouble ahead.

 instruments that convey the rights, but not the obligation to engage in a future transaction on an underlying security or in a future contract.

-directly convert solar energy into electricity using a PV cell; this is a semiconductor device that converts solar energy into electricity.
-(See also ).
+directly convert solar energy into electricity using a PV cell; this is a semiconductor device.

-contain both an internal combustion engine and a motor with battery pack.
-In contrast, a regular hybrid vehicle does not have enough battery storage on board to be worthwhile adding a plug-in capability.
+contains both an internalcombustion engine and a motor with battery pack.
+In contrast, a regular hybrid vehicle does not have enough battery storage on board to make worthwhile the addition of plug-in capability.
 PHEVs tend to have a shorter electric-driving range than EVs, but conversely have the benefit of a back-up internal combustion engine should the battery get drained.

 fuel use in electricity plants, heat plants and combined heat and power (CHP) plants.
 Both main activity producer plants and small plants that produce fuel for their own use (autoproducers) are included.